nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 1. Initial launch
     1. Download the jar file and copy it into an empty folder

     2. Open the terminal and `cd` into the file directory where you placed "rainyDay.jar"

     3. Type the command `java -jar rainyDay.jar` and press Enter <br>Expected: rainyDay startup appears, prompting for your name

 2. Shutdown
     1. Type the command `bye` and press Enter<br>Expected: rainyDay should output a goodbye message and shutdown accordingly

+### Viewing rainyDay's inbuilt help

+1. Prerequisites: None

+2. Test case: `help`<br>Expected: A table showing all features and their commands will be shown, together with details, and a simplified guide.

+3. Test case: `help add`<br>Expected: A table showing all the additional fields for the add command will be shown, together with its requirement and description.
+Example commands will also be shown, together with a description of what the example commands are trying to achieve.

+4. Test case: `help shortcut`<br>Expected: As shortcut is a feature with 3 commands related to it, a table with the additional fields for the 3 commands will be shown, along with more information for them and examples.
+   However, note that since shortcut_view does not have any additional fields needed, it is omitted from the first section of the table.
+An example for it is still given.

+5. Test case: `help invalidcommand`<br>Expected: The same help table as if only `help` is inputted will be shown.

 ### Adding a transaction